 A consumer can be defined as an individual, group of individuals, or a business that streams or purchases content or purchases a form of performance admission.

-In order for an industry to thrive and reduce the change of negative externalities occuring and growing, there has to be a system that enables transparent and fair commerce between producers and consumers.
+In order for an industry to thrive and reduce negative externalities, there has to be a system that enables transparent and fair commerce between producers and consumers.

 Songwriters, Labels, Artists, and Publishers